 - Still from Dachau Brick.
 Scanning electron microscope image of brick.
 Dachau, Germany and Reading, UK (2014).

-The panoramas, the documented attempt at returning the brick, and the microscopy images will be digitally rear-projected from beneath a translucent Plexiglas stage, such that the floor effectively becomes a light box.
-In order to see the moving collage of projections, viewers will stand over the images and look downwards, as if to stare at the ground.
+The panoramas, the documented attempt at returning the brick, and the microscopy images of the brick will be digitally rear-projected from beneath a translucent Plexiglas stage, such that the floor effectively becomes a light box.
+In order to see the moving collage of projections, viewers will walk over the images as if to move through the sites themselves.

 Like LANDMARKS, Dachau Brick is a visual response to the representation of landscape in Shoah, though all three works maintain their own relationships to traumatic space, and its inability to be fully captured.